 You must be on AEM version

-Before you start configuring the Front End pipelines, see AEM Quick Site Creation Journey for an end to end workflow through the easy-to-use AEM Quick Site Creation tool.
-This documentation site will help you streamline the front-end development of your AEM Site and quickly customize your site with no AEM backend knowledge.
+Before you configure front-end pipelines, please review the AEM Quick Site Creation Journey for an end-to-end guide through the easy-to-use AEM Quick Site Creation tool.
+This journey will help you streamline your front-end development and allow you to quickly customize your site with no back-end AEM knowledge.

-To learn how to configure Front End Pipeline, refer to:
+To learn how to configure front-end pipelines, please refer to the following documents.

-With the front-end pipeline, more independence is given to the front-end developers and the development process can gain substantial velocity.
+With front-end pipelines, more independence is given to front-end developers and the development process can be accelerated.

-Refer to this document for how this process works along with some considerations to be aware of in order to get the full potential out of this process.
+Please refer to the document Developing Sites with the Front-End Pipeline for how this process works along with some considerations to be aware of in order to get the full potential out of this process.